COVID-19

 • If you have symptoms of COVID-19 including fever, cough, shortness of breath, or fatigue, please call 804-655-2794, select your language, and choose option 6 to speak with a nurse.
 Our staff can advise you by phone about how to treat the virus at home and when to seek emergency care if needed.
 If this is an emergency, call 911 immediately.

 • Everyone can help slow the spread of the virus.
-Wear a mask in public or when gathering with anyone outside of your household.
 Wash your hands often, especially before eating, after using the restroom, and when returning home.
-Stay home as much as possible.
-When in public, stay six feet or more from other people.
-Do not gather in groups.
+Wear a mask or stay at home if you’re feeling sick.
 These practices will help keep you and others safe.

 • People wishing to become new patients should click here.